-Some of you may have already had a data structures course, and simply want to learn Java or C++.
+Some of you may have already taken a data structures course, and simply want to learn Java or C++.
 For you, self-study may be a better option.
-CS 9F (C++ for programmers) and CS 9G (Java for programmers) are both one-unit self-paced courses that will teach you more of what you want to know in less time.
+CS 9F (C++ for programmers) and CS 9G (Java for programmers)

+are both one-unit self-paced courses that will teach you more of what you want to know in less time.
 There is no enrollment limit for that course, and you work through it at your own pace after the first and only lecture.

 Finally, the 1-unit self-paced course CS 47B is for students "with sufficient partial credit in 61B," allowing them (with instructor's permission) to complete the 61B course requirement without taking the full course.
+The 47B guide is at this link.

-Discussion and Lab Sections
+Lectures, Discussion and Lab Sections